SS United States: Speed records

 With both the eastbound and westbound speed records, SS United States obtained the Blue Riband, which marked the first time a US-flagged ship had held the record since claimed the prize 100 years earlier.
 During her 17 years of service, United States maintained a crossing speed of 30 kn in the North Atlantic, where she was unchallenged.
 Due to the decline of ocean liners during the 1960s, many regard the Blue Riband as having ended with United States.

 United States east-bound record was broken several times, first in 1986 by Virgin Atlantic Challenger II, and her west-bound record was broken in 1990 by Destriero, but these vessels were not passenger-carrying ocean liners.
 The Hales Trophy was lost in 1990 to Hoverspeed Great Britain, which set a new eastbound speed record for a commercial vessel.

-In film
+In film and literature

 Due to her association with luxury and fame, several movies have prominently featured United States during her time in and out of service.
 The ship is a major plot point in films such as Gentlemen Prefer Blondes (1953), Gentlemen Marry Brunettes (1955), and Bon Voyage!
 (1962).
 More recently, she was used as a set for and appeared in the thriller Dead Man Down (2013) while docked in Philadelphia.
 Numerous documentaries about the ship have been made, such as SS United States: Lady in Waiting, SS United States: Made in America, and The SS United States: From Dream to Reality.
 She also appears in the opening sequence of West Side Story (1961).

+The 2012 book A Man and His Ship: America's Greatest Naval Architect and His Quest to Build the SS United States by Steven Ujifusa covered the design and construction of the ship.
+The Wall Street Journals books editors later named it one of their best non-fiction books of the year.